jandelgado/rabtap/README.md

  --speed=FACTOR       Speed factor to use during publish [default: 1.0].
  --stats              include statistics in output of info command.
  -t, --type=TYPE      exchange type [default: fanout].
+ --tls-cert-file=CERTFILE A Cert file to use for client authentication.
+ --tls-key-file=KEYFILE   A Key file to use for client authentication.
+ --tls-ca-file=CAFILE     A CA Cert file to use with TLS.
  --uri=URI            connect to given AQMP broker.
 If omitted, the
                       environment variable RABTAP_AMQPURI will be used.
  -v, --verbose        enable verbose mode.